logo

 Immigration advisers must be licensed or exempt from licensing.
 There are significant penalties for people who provide New Zealand immigration advice without a licence or exemption.

-The competency standards require initial licence applicants to hold an approved qualification or entry course, to have knowledge of New Zealand’s immigration advisers licensing scheme, to have knowledge of New Zealand immigration law and immigration instructions, to be able to prepare, lodge and administer immigration applications, to be able to communicate professionally in English, and to be able to conduct business professionally, ethically and responsibly.
+The competency standards require licence applicants to hold an approved qualification or entry course, to have knowledge of New Zealand’s immigration advisers licensing scheme, to have knowledge of New Zealand immigration law and immigration instructions, to be able to prepare, lodge and administer immigration applications, to be able to communicate professionally in English, and to be able to conduct business professionally, ethically and responsibly.

-From 26 November 2015, all first-time New Zealand immigration advisers must hold a provisional licence for two years.
+From 26 November 2015, all first-time New Zealand immigration advisers must hold a provisional licence for 2 years.
 This will require them to work under the direct supervision of a person holding a full immigration adviser licence

 Licence types